Broughton-Software-Ltd/dotnet-telerik/README.md

 This repository provides a container, starting from the dotnet sdk, with those additional libraries installed.
 This is useful if you want to mount your local volumes while developing.

-A tagged image is currently hosted in [AWS ECR](https://eu-west-1.console.aws.amazon.com/ecr/repositories/public/037382310299/broughton-software/dotnet-telerik?region=eu-west-1).
+A tagged image is currently hosted in [GitHub Packages](https://github.com/orgs/Broughton-Software-Ltd/packages/container/package/dotnet-telerik).

-###Updating AWS ECR repository image:
+### Updating AWS ECR repository image:
-Authenticate with ECR repository and get auth token

-`aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/c0j9d8z7`
+Create a [Personal Access token](https://github.com/settings/tokens) on GitHub with access to `write:packages` and `delete:packages`.

+Store it in the variable `$GH_DOCKER_PAT`.

+Log in to the `ghcr.io` repository.

+`echo $GH_DOCKER_PAT | docker login ghcr.io -u USERNAME --password-stdin`

 Build the image

 `docker build -t broughton-software/dotnet-telerik .`

-Tag the image
+Tag the image (in addition to `latest`, give it a number -- e.g. `5.0` for .NET 5, `6.0` for .NET 6, etc.)

-`docker tag broughton-software/dotnet-telerik:latest public.ecr.aws/c0j9d8z7/broughton-software/dotnet-telerik:latest`
+`docker tag broughton-software/dotnet-telerik:latest ghcr.io/broughton-software-ltd/dotnet-telerik:latest`

-Push to ECR
+Push to GitHub Packages

-`docker push public.ecr.aws/c0j9d8z7/broughton-software/dotnet-telerik:latest`
+`docker push ghcr.io/broughton-software-ltd/dotnet-telerik:latest`